 New accounting standards and pronouncements

-A number of new standards and amendments to standards and interpretations are effective for annual periods beginning after December 31, 2019.
 There are no IFRSs or IFRS Interpretations Committee interpretations that are not yet effective that would be expected to have a significant impact on the consolidated financial statements of the Company.

 3. CASH AND CASH EQUIVALENTS